Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 \paragraph{Results}

-For our specific setup, the calibration block is shown on Figure \ref{fig_calibration}(a) and consists of a series of eight inclined planes with slopes ranging from $11.3^\circ$ to $80^\circ$, leading to horizontal steps with final heights ranging from 1.75 cm to 7 cm.
-The fringe frequency is $\omega_0=4.15\ \rm{mm^{-1}}$ and the experimental phase difference $\Delta \phi^{exp}$ is shown in Figure \ref{fig_calibration}(b).
+For our specific setup, the calibration block is shown on Figure \ref{fig_calibration}(a) and consists of a series of eight inclined planes with slopes ranging from $11.3^\circ$ to $80^\circ$, leading to horizontal plateaus with final heights ranging from 1.75 cm to 7 cm.
+The projected fringe frequency is $\omega_0=4.15\ \rm{rad.mm^{-1}}$ and the experimental phase difference $\Delta \phi^{exp}$ obtained with the ST-PSP is shown in Figure \ref{fig_calibration}(b).
 The shape of the height map closely resembles that of the physical block, as it is divided into sections with varying slopes, all continuously connected to the substrate on the left side, where $\Delta \phi^{exp}=0$.
 It can be observed that the two steepest slopes located at the top of the block ($75^\circ$ and $80.5^\circ$, respectively) are poorly defined and affected by noise.
-This highlights the sampling limitations mentioned earlier, as the critical reconstructible slope in this case is $\alpha_{cr} = 76.3^\circ$.
-Therefore, only the six smallest slopes of the block, ranging from $11.3^\circ$ to $68.2^\circ$, are considered, as they satisfy the sampling condition \eqref{contrainte_echantillonage}.
+This highlights the slope limitations mentioned in the previous paragraph as the critical reconstructible slope in this case will turn out to be $\alpha_{cr} = 72.7^\circ$.
+Therefore, only the six smallest slopes of the block, ranging from $11.3^\circ$ to $68.2^\circ$, are considered thereafter, as they satisfy the sampling condition \eqref{limit_gradient}.
 According to the previous definitions, this corresponds to $K=6$.
-These slopes are highlighted in red in Figure \ref{fig_calibration} (b).
+The area encompassing these slopes is highlighted by the red dashed line in Figure \ref{fig_calibration}(b).